-Your written contribution shall comprise 6 to 12 pages whereas your talk will get a 30-minutes slot including the discussion.
+Your written contribution shall comprise up to 14 pages whereas your talk will get a 30-minutes slot including the discussion.

 Submitting creative presentations means to discuss creative work results as well as experience reports.
 Your presentation comprises 15 to 30 minutes and is followed by a written article within the conference proceedings.

 Workshops and panel discussions within the practical part allows our participants to discuss and work on an interesting topic together with other experts.
 Each workshop or panel discussion will get a 90-minutes slot at the conference.
 You are invited to submit a written contribution, although this is no prerequisite for conducting the workshop.

 Tutorials offer the opportunity to show theoretical as well as practical knowledge or experiences to other participants.
 Each tutorial gets either a 90-minutes slot, 4 hours (half day) or 8 hours (full day).
 If you organise a tutorial, you are rewarded by just paying the reduced conference fee.